okurnaz2516/SASV_nonlinear_joint_optimization/README.md

 - Ensure dataset protocol and embedding paths are configured correctly before running.
 - Large model artifacts (`.pth`) should not be committed to Git unless intentionally versioned.
 - Model embeddings should be extracted using the corresponding models, whose GitHub links are provided in the paper.

+## Citation

+If you use this repository, please cite:

+O. Kurnaz, J. Mishra, T. H. Kinnunen and C. Hanilçi, "Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification," in IEEE Transactions on Audio, Speech and Language Processing, doi: 10.1109/TASLPRO.2026.3688932